-- Administer programs that consider student rights, are positive in their intent, and are within legal rights. - Support the establishment of programs to assist students with alcohol and other drug abuse or dependency problems. - Utilize all channels and resources available to it to educate and increase the awareness of students and our clients.
+- Create an awareness in employees, students, and their families of the impact of substance abuse. - Administer programs that consider student rights, are positive in their intent, and are within legal rights. - Support the establishment of programs to assist students with alcohol and other drug abuse or dependency problems. - Utilize all channels and resources available to it to educate and increase the awareness of students and our clients.